metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 Parameters and their values are not the same as they are displayed in Firewall GUI such as GPO or Adv Windows firewall.

-This documents helps understand what is what by mapping powershell parameters to GUI display equivalents.
+Explain what is what by mapping powershell parameters to GUI display equivalents.

 In addition, explanation of other parameters which are not self explanatory or well documented and usually need googling out what they do.